Tyrese Must Fight For His Freedom In The New Trailer For ‘The System’ - NewsBreak

 Tyrese Must Fight For His Freedom In The New Trailer For ‘The System’

-This week (September 20), The Avenue has finally released the trailer for the highly anticipated film The System .
-The Dallas Jackson written film is set to hit theaters October 28 and digital and on-demand on November 4.
+This week (September 20), The Avenue has finally released the trailer for the highly anticipated film The System.
+The Dallas Jackson-written film is set to hit theaters on October 28 and digital and on-demand on November 4.

 The System stars Tyrese Gibson as Terry Savage, a retired marine who finds himself working for the local police after he gets caught robbing drug houses to pay for his daughter’s medical treatment.
 Savage is recruited by the authorities to go undercover in a notoriously dangerous prison to investigate what is really going on behind the scenes.
 When he discovers an underground prisoner fighting ring, the warden forces him to compete.
 In order to win his freedom, he must fight to stay alive as well as take down the warden’s corrupt system.